 Another good thing about this boot is the sole.
 The boot has a one-piece foot shell that is a dual compound composition.
-On the bottom, the boot has a rubber compound that Alpinestars uses it and gives a very good grip on the footpegs.
+On the bottom, the boot has a rubber compound that Alpinestars uses and gives a very good grip on the footpegs.
 There is also a steel shank that adds to the rigidity of the sole.
-And Alpinestars will replace the sole for you, and that helps a lot to the longevity and the durability.
+And Alpinestars will replace the sole for you, which helps a lot to the longevity and the durability.

 Fox Racing Comp R

 Fox Racing was founded by Geoff Fox in Campbell California in 1974.
 Since then Fox racing grew to become a global leader in providing products for motocross and enduro riders that perform well.

 The company has researched and developed motocross apparel from helmets, boots, gloves, they make everything, even at one time before Fox Racing developed and made engines for Yamaha.
 Their products are endorsed by world-class riders such as Tim Gajser, Chad Reed, Ricky Carmichael, Jet Lawrence are some among many others.

 Fox Racing Comp R boots were designed and manufactured in such a way to provide maximum support and comfort.
 When Fox made this boot, they also wanted to make it had a similar fit and feel like the Fox Instinct, which is known for being a very comfortable boot and had little to zero break-in time, and now you get the same with the Comp R boot.

 I have a wider foot, so when I tried the Comp R, I had plenty of room, plenty of width in the toe box.
 With this boot, there are many features similar to the Instinct as Fox took a lot of the Instinct features and built them into the Comp R.